KonishchevDmitry/investments/docs/brokers.md

 The program expects Activity Statements in `*.csv` format for broker statements (`Reports -> Statements -> Activity`).

 <a name="ib-trade-settle-date"></a>
-### T+2 trading mode
+### Trade settle date information

-Activity statements don't provide trade settle date.
+Activity statements don't provide trade settle date information.
 So by default all calculations will be made in T+0 mode and `simulate-sell` and `tax-statement` commands will complain on this via warning message because it affects correctness of tax calculations.

-Trade settle date may be obtained from Trade Confirmation Report.
+Trade settle date information may be obtained from Trade Confirmation Report.
 To do this, create a Trade Confirmation Flex Query in the IB `Reports -> Flex Queries` tab with the following parameters:

 ![Trade Confirmation Flex Query Parameters](images/trade-confirmation-parameters.png?raw=true "Trade Confirmation Flex Query Parameters")

 and download the statements for all periods where you have any trades.
 Investments will catch these statements and use information from them for calculations in T+2 mode.

-<a name="ib-dividend-reclassifications"></a>
 ### Dividend reclassifications

 Every year IB has to adjust the 1042 withholding (i.e. withholding on US dividends paid to non-US accounts) to reflect